 Enhance your photos with sun flares, fog, and other shimmering light effects:

-- Apply a variety of light and other atmospheric overlays
+- Apply realistic light effects and other atmospheric overlays

 - Adjust the overlay’s opacity, brightness and more